-The Office of Alumni Relations is responsible for helping the University to stay connected with former students and to build relationships with current students.
+The Office of Alumni Relations and Annual Giving is responsible for helping the University to stay connected with former students and to build relationships with current students.
 This office coordinates Homecoming, Golden Year Reunion, graduation receptions, alumni chapters, and the activities of the Student Alumni Association.
+This office is also responsible for coordinating our Student Development Officer calling, direct mail, and online giving programs.